DallanQ/lost_ruins_of_arnak/Manual.md

 ## Dig at a Site (Page 9)

-As your main action for your turn, you can send one of your archaeologists to dig at any of the 5 (tent) sites.
+As your main action for your turn, you can send one of your archaeologists to dig at any of the 5 (Tent) sites.
 You will also be able to dig at **I** and **II** sites after they have been discovered.

 ### To Dig at a Site (Page 9)